 Welcome to the new home of Little Red Tree Publishing.

 My name is Michael Linnard and, together with my wife, Tamara Martin, I formed Little Red Tree Publishing on January 25th, 2006.
-In 2016 we moved to North Platte, Nebraska, NE, the home of Wild Bill Hickock’s Wild West Museum.
+In 2015 we moved to North Platte, Nebraska, NE, the home of William (Buffalo Bill) Cody, famous for his “Buffalo Billy Wild West” touring shows.
+It is also famous for the Union Pacific’s Bailey Yard, which is the largest railroad classification yard in the world.

 Taking as the motto “Delight, Entertain and Educate,” we strive to combine our love of quality books with an interest in education and life long learning, fiction, non-fiction, poetry, music, art, design, history and photography.